hapytex/django-antipatterns/antipatterns/signals.md

 Even if only one handler is attached to the the signal, and that handler can never raise an error, the handler still is often not an elegant solution.
-Another developer might not be aware of its existence, since it has only a "weak" binding to th model, and thus it makes the effect of saving an object less predictable.
+Another developer might not be aware of its existence, since it has only a "weak" binding to the model, and thus it makes the effect of saving an object less predictable.

 ## Signals do not run when other programs make changes